 If you are using purchases for a different period then replace the 365 with the number of days in the management accounting period.
 For example, if monthly purchases are 18,000 and month end creditors are 19,000 the creditor days is calculated as follows.

 Days = Creditors / (Purchases / 30) Days = 19,000 / (18,000 / 30) = 32 days

 If your Creditor Days are increasing beyond your suppliers normal trading terms it indicates that the business is not paying its suppliers as efficiently as it should be.
 For example if your normal terms are 30 days and your Creditor Days ratio is 60 days the business on average is taking twice as long to pay suppliers as it should do.

 Any downward trend in the Creditor Days ratio means that an increasing amount of cash (possibly from overdrafts) is needed to finance the business, this can be a major problem for an expanding businesses.

 Useful tips for using Creditor Days

-- The Creditor Days should be the same as your Terms of Trade with suppliers.
-If the creditor days ratio is continually higher it means the business is paying its suppliers late which could eventually lead to supply problems.
-If the creditor days ratio is trending lower than the normal terms of trade it could indicate that suppliers are being paid too early, reducing the amount of cash available in the business, or it might possibly be due to early settlement discounts being taken from suppliers.
+- The creditor days should be the same as your Terms of Trade with suppliers.
+If the days ratio is continually higher it means the business is paying its suppliers late which could eventually lead to supply problems.
+If the days ratio is trending lower than the normal terms of trade it could indicate that suppliers are being paid too early, reducing the amount of cash available in the business, or it might possibly be due to early settlement discounts being taken from suppliers.

 - A cash business should have a much lower Creditor Days figure than a non-cash business.

-- Typical ranges for Creditor Days for a non-cash business would be 30-60 days.
+- Typical ranges for the creditor day ratio for a non-cash business would be 30-60 days.